-2017 Katie Godman, MA Fashion Cultures, London College of Fashion, University of the Arts London The Yarwood Award
+2017 Katie Godman, MA Fashion Cultures, London College of Fashion, University of the Arts London The Yarwood Research Grant

 Katie Godman studied MA Fashion Cultures: History and Culture at London College of Fashion, University of the Arts London.
 She is a Costume Librarian for Islington Education Library Service.
 Her paper, The Importance of Fashion History in the Implementation of Colonialism: A Case Study of Nineteenth Century British Fashion Plates featured at Interwoven: Dress that Crosses Borders and Challenges Boundaries, the annual International Conference of Dress Historians.
 Her areas of interest are the eighteenth and nineteenth centuries.
 She has a BA in Creative Writing from the University of Leeds and her novels are represented by the John Jarrold Agency.